brylevkirill/notes/interesting recent papers.md

 ----
 #### ["Deep Reinforcement Learning from Human Preferences"](https://arxiv.org/abs/1706.03741) Christiano, Leike, Brown, Martic, Legg, Amodei
   `reinforcement learning from preferences`
+>	"Algorithm provides two possible solutions for task to human who indicates which one is better.
+The process is repeated and the algorithm learns from 900 bits of feedback how to solve the problem."
   - `video` <https://drive.google.com/drive/folders/0BwcFziBYuA8RM2NTdllSNVNTWTg> (demo)
   - `post` <https://deepmind.com/blog/learning-through-human-feedback/>
   - `post` <https://blog.openai.com/deep-reinforcement-learning-from-human-preferences/>